 Some patients may lack the confidence to try a virtual care option.
-Identifying and addressing underlying patient concerns upfront may encourage more patients to give it a go.
-Below are concerns sometimes raised by patients when being introduced to Remote Care, together with some counselling ideas to assist you with your responses.
+Identifying and addressing underlying patient concerns upfront may encourage more patients to give it a try.
+Below are concerns sometimes raised by patients when being introduced to Remote Care and some potential counselling ideas to assist you.